thomasgolian/network-engineering-labs/multi-homed-bgp-ospf-underlay/README.md

 - Route reflectors do not advertise BGP neighbor information; they advertise routes contained in the BGP table (NLRI).
 In this lab, each router injects its Loopback0 network, so the BGP table should contain four Loopback0 routes.

 R1's BGP table now shows all 4 networks.
-We achieved this WITHOUT using a iBGP full-mesh -- using route reflectors instead.
+Achieving this WITHOUT using a iBGP full-mesh -- using route reflectors instead.

 ![iBGP Complete](images/ibgp-complete.jpg)

-- To create a solid mental model, we take a peek at R1's routing table below.
-We see that loopback network addresses are injected into R1's RIB.
+- In the output, we see that loopback network addresses are injected into R1's RIB.
 Why?
-Because earlier we added TWO network OSPF commands on the four routers.
+Because the TWO network OSPF commands on the four routers.

 Example, R1 has network 1.1.1.0 added to the OSPF configuration.

 <img src="images/r1-routingtable.jpg" width="650">

-If we somehow lost our OSPF underlay routes (bad), traffic would blackhole because iBGP's control plane would believe the routes still exist.

 ## Configuring eBGP

-### We also have an eBGP link between R3 and R4 to simulate internet transit - which will allow us to fully test change behavior and failover scenarios later on.
+The eBGP link between R3 and R4 simulates internet transit - allows us to test change behavior and failover scenarios later on.

 ![RIB](images/transit.jpg)